 Mistake #2: Relying on a person (and not automation) to manage data backups

-Too often I see businesses try to cut corners with their data backup and protection.
-Many try to do it themselves, without any software or automation.
+Too often do I see businesses try to cut corners with their data backup and protection.
+Many try to do it themselves, without any business data backup software or automation.
 Most commonly, it looks like this…

 This might work OK for a little while if the business is very small and simple.
 But, it all goes awry when any one of the following three things happen: